anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/umanesimo-artificiale.md

 # notes narrative:
 ```

-* audience introduced to the actors in the networks;
+* audience introduced to the points in the dataset/ actors in the networks;

 ```diff